 The Children’s Act, 38 of 2005, states that a person may have either full or specific parental responsibilities and rights in respect of a child.

-This Act contains the law as it relates to the care, contact and protection of minor children.
+This Act contains the law relating to minor children’s care, contact and protection.

-Section 18 (2) of the Act deals with the acquisition and loss of parental responsibilities and rights.
+Section 18 (2) of the Act deals with acquiring and losing parental responsibilities and rights.

-The parental responsibilities and rights that a person may have in respect of a child, is summarised as the rights, which include the responsibility and the right-
+The parental responsibilities and rights that a person may have in respect of a child are summarised as the rights, which include the responsibility and the right-

 The Department of Home Affairs handles all passport applications.
-In terms of their application process, both parents must consent to the issuing of a passport and they currently even require both parents to be present for the passport application, unless only one parent is the guardian.
+In terms of their application process, both parents must consent to issuing a passport.
+They currently even require both parents to be present for the passport application unless only one parent is the guardian.

 You told your child that you are taking them on a nice vacation to Mauritius, and the other parent refuses to consent.
 What do you do now?

-If the other parent still refuses to consent, ask them to supply the reason for their refusal and then consider if the refusal is irrational and unreasonable.
+If the other parent still refuses to consent, ask them to supply the reason for their refusal and then consider whether it is irrational and unreasonable.

 If their refusal is reasonable, then it is unlikely that you will succeed with your application.